pifroggi/vs_undistort/README.md

 Larger means higher VRAM requirements, but better spatial averaging and larger distortions can be removed.

 __*`overlap`* (optional)__
 Overlap from one tile to the next.
-Increase if seams between tiles are visible.
+Use if seams between tiles are visible.

 __*`interpolation`* (optional)__
 Interpolation mode used for warping the frames.